mbains-source/simple-js-app/README.md

-# simple-js-app
+# POKEDEX APP READ ME

 Welcome!
-In this Github Repository I will build a simple javascript app that acts as a directory of Pokemon to fulfill the achievement objective of building a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+This application is a simple javascript app that allows users to view the statistics of various pokemons by traversing through a directory of pokemon, herafter referred to as "PokeDex".
+The PokeDex contains vital statistics about respective Pokemon such as type, name and height.